Kiuwan logo

 Cross-site request forgery (CSRF) is a web security vulnerability that allows an attacker to trick an unsuspecting user into performing unintended actions on a web application where they’re authenticated.
 This cunning vulnerability is often used by exploiting the trust placed in the user’s browser.

-Software Composition Analysis (SCA): Given that many apps utilize open-source components, SCA can test for vulnerabilities in such code, enabling developers to eliminate risks before they become a problem.
+Software Composition Analysis (SCA): Many apps utilize open-source components, and SCA can test for vulnerabilities in such code, enabling developers to eliminate risks before they become a problem.

 Code Obfuscation: One of the stealthiest ways to shield your code from prying eyes is through obfuscation.
-By using tools like PreEmptive to transform the original source code into a version that’s harder to read and decipher, you put a barrier against reverse engineering and code exploitation.
+Using tools like PreEmptive to transform the original source code into a version that’s harder to read and decipher, you put a barrier against reverse engineering and code exploitation.

 Code Reviews: While automation is powerful, a manual review can catch nuances that machines may miss.
 A developer’s perspective on another’s code often uncovers overlooked vulnerabilities.